lammps/lammps/doc/src/create_atoms.rst

 or to create a tiny system with a handful of particles at specified positions.

-For the *mesh* style, a file with a triangle mesh in `STL format
+For the *mesh* style, a file with a triangle mesh in `ASCII STL format
 <https://en.wikipedia.org/wiki/STL_(file_format)#ASCII_STL>`_ is read
+and one or more particles are placed into the area of each triangle.
+Binary STL files (e.g. as frequently offered for 3d-printing) can be converted to ASCII with the :ref:`stl_bin2txt tool <stlconvert>`.
+The use of the *units box* option is required and also a :doc:`lattice
+<lattice>` must be defined.
+A particle is created at the center of the
-and a particle is placed into the center of each triangle.
-If the atom style in use allows to set a per-atom radius this radius is set to the largest distance of any of the triangle vertices from its center.
-The radius can be adjusted with the *radiussscale* option.
+triangle unless the average distance of the triangle vertices from its center is larger than the lattice spacing in x direction.
+In that case the triangle is split into two halves along the its longest side and each of those two triangles considered for particle insertion.
+If the atom style in use allows to set a per-atom radius this radius is set to the average distance of the triangle vertices from its center times the value of the *radiussscale* keyword (default: 1.0).

 For the *random* style, *N* particles are added to the system at randomly generated coordinates, which can be useful for generating an